1. Almost went wrong from the start

 I am an enthusiastic cook and my chestnut and parsnip soup has to be tasted to be believed.
 I was vegetarian for four years and I still enjoy cooking without meat.
 If you want to try out some of my recipes…

 I spent two years in Egypt and was spoilt by freshly-squeezed orange juice.
 I now won’t drink the rubbish they sell in Supermarkets.
 But even better than the orange juice was the chilled mango juice.
 Delicious!

 Another tough one.
 The best book I have ever read is ‘The Wrong Boy’ by Willy Russell but Willy Russell has only written one book so the winner of my favourite writer goes to… George Orwell.
 I can’t help getting pulled into his novels and willing the characters to Do The Right Thing.
 Runners up include Stephen Fry, John O’Farrell, Anne Tyler, Tim Moore, Roald Dahl, Robertson Davies and Margaret Atwood….

 9. Favourite Hobby

 Has to be juggling.
-I started at the tender age of 17, self taught, juggling with walnuts.
+I started at the tender age of 17, self taught, juggling with walnuts writing paper.
 I peaked in 1986, coming an amazing third in the European Juggling Association Five Ball juggling competition but still juggle for about an hour every week.